aerial view of city

 Strada Stavropoleos

-Strada Stavropoleos is a charming little pedestrian street in the Old Town of Bucharest lined with cafés, restaurants, coffee shops and pastry shops.
+Strada Stavropoleos is a charming little pedestrian street in the Old Town of Bucharest lined with bars, cafés, restaurants, coffee shops and pastry shops.
 It’s a perfect place to stop for a coffee and some sweet treats after exploring the nearby Stavropoleos Monastery.

 The street has a relaxed vibe with outdoor seating spilling out from the various eateries.
 It’s a good place to people watch.